cmudig/draco2/docs/applications/server.md

 # Server

-If you wish to make use of Draco in an environment other than Python, you can access its capabilities through a dedicated REST API, built with [FastAPI](https://fastapi.tiangolo.com/).
+If you want to use Draco in an environment other than Python, you can access its capabilities through a dedicated REST API, built with [FastAPI](https://fastapi.tiangolo.com/).

 ## Starting the Server